 Staying in touch with old friends and professors also is a way to stay in touch with The Media School.
 Check out these class notes from the 1990s.

-Eric Deggans, BA’90, was awarded the Excellence in the Reporting of Social Issues Award by the American Sociological Association.
-In 2019, he will chair the Peabody Award Board of Jurors.
-He has served on the board since 2013, and he is the first African-American to hold the position.
+Eric Deggans, BA’90,is a 2021 recipient of the IU Distinguished Alumni Service Award — the highest award bestowed on IU alumni by the university.
 Deggans is NPR’s first full-time TV critic.
 He served as a TV and media critic at the Tampa Bay Times for almost 20 years.
 He has worked at the Asbury Park Press in New Jersey and both the Pittsburgh Post-Gazette and Pittsburgh Press newspapers in Pennsylvania.
 Deggans has been recognized by the Society for Features Journalism, American Association of Sunday and Feature Editors, the Society of Professional Journalists, the National Association of Black Journalists, The Florida Press Club and the Florida Society of News Editors.
 His writing has appeared in The New York Times, Salon magazine, CNN.com, The Washington Post, the Chicago Tribune, the Detroit Free Press, the Chicago Sun-Times, The Seattle Times, Rolling Stone and other publications across the country.
-(January 2019)
+(May 2021)

 Doug Haddix, MA’90, has been named executive director of Investigative Reporters and Editors, a nonprofit organization dedicated to improving the quality of investigative reporting.
 Haddix, director of the Kiplinger Program in Public Affairs Journalism at Ohio State University, previously was a training director for the organization.
 In his new position, he will oversee all of IRE’s programs.
 (December 2016)